-Croydon Council, has used VU.CITY to assess four schemes at pre-app stage and at planning committee.
+Croydon Council has used VU.CITY to assess four schemes at the pre-app stage and at the planning committee.
 The authority is also in the process of feeding in information on its Local Designated Views so these can be incorporated into considerations for future planning applications – a time-saving tool that assists both planners and developers.

 For Haringey Council, accountability was a key factor in adopting the platform.
 Traditional presentation methods such as boards, CGIs and physical models are created entirely by the Applicant and planning committee members could be sceptical of their accuracy.
 With the collaborative approach VU.CITY provides, they explained that members can now make a more informed decision based on information they can trust.